The-GeoStack-Project/The-GeoStack-Project.github.io/README.md

 For topographical sea maps you will learn how to add the OpenSeaMap data of nautical objects to your spatial database PostgreSQL/PostGIS and visualise these objects with OpenLayers in a data layer overlay to create a digital nautical map.

 At the end of the course you will have 3 working end-user web applications that run in your web browser to visualize geospatial datasets as basic programming examples for future programming projects and knowledge building:
-1. a Data Dashboard with information on the datasets stored in MongoDB;
+1. a Dataset Dashboard with graphs plotted with [ChartJS](https://www.chartjs.org) to visualize information on the datasets stored in MongoDB;
 2. a 2D map viewer web application with OpenLayers to plot geospatial data on OpenStreetMap and OpenSeaMap maps;
 3. a 3D map viewer web application with Cesium to plot data in a 3D map projection with the map showing a terrain elevation model to get a nice visualization when plotting datapoints with a height coordinate.
 So it's all about plotting (x,y,z) coordinates instead of just (x,y) location positions.